UCL/git-novice/_episodes/03-create.md

 {: .language-bash}

-But if we add the `-a` flag to show everything, we can see that Git has created a hidden directory within `planets` called `.git`:
+But if we add the `-a` flag to show everything, we can see that Git has created a hidden directory within `recipes` called `.git`:

 ~~~
 $ ls -a